opnsense/docs/source/manual/how-tos/cloud_backup.rst

 Setup Google API usage
 ----------------------

-The instructions below apply to a normal Google account.
+The instructions below apply to a standard Google account.
 Some of the settings appear slightly differently for G Suite accounts.

-A normal Google account can be created at https://accounts.google.com.
+A standard Google account can be created at https://accounts.google.com.

 1. Create a Google Project
 ==========================